UniExeterRSE/intro-version-control/_episodes/15_collaborating_with_branches.md

 Counting objects: 100% (10/10), done.
 Delta compression using up to 8 threads
 Compressing objects: 100% (7/7), done.
-Writing objects: 100% (8/8), 990 bytes | 990.00 KiB/s, done.
+Writing objects: 100% (8/8), 1.04 KiB | 353.00 KiB/s, done.
-Total 8 (delta 2), reused 0 (delta 0), pack-reused 0
+Total 8 (delta 2), reused 1 (delta 0), pack-reused 0
 remote: Resolving deltas: 100% (2/2), completed with 1 local object.
 To https://github.com/jbloggs9999/git-good-practice.git
-   42a9a32..fb535ee  collaboration-good-practice -> collaboration-good-practice
+   86ebbee..b9df491  collaboration-good-practice -> collaboration-good-practice
 ```

 Having done this, her `collaboration-good-practice` history looks as follows:

 ```
 $ git log --oneline -5
-fb535ee (HEAD -> collaboration-good-practice, origin/collaboration-good-practice) Add material on feature branching 8867731 Start good practice guide on collaboration 42a9a32 (origin/main, origin/Foo-work, origin/HEAD) Ignore TODO list file
+b9df491 (HEAD -> collaboration-good-practice, origin/collaboration-good-practice) Add material on feature branching 687cf02 Start good practice guide on collaboration 86ebbee (origin/main, origin/fetching-material, origin/HEAD, main) Merge pull request #1 from jbloggs9999/remote-branches-material
-0984d2b Add material on basic pathspec usage (directories) 92b2ac2 Create general good practice guides directory
+5125372 Add note about creating local tracking branches 3b918f2 Add entry about merging branches
 ```

+Let us take a moment to point out that, at this point, `origin/fetching-material`
-TODO: point out that `origin/collaboration-good-practice` hasn't been updated
+hasn't been updated in Jane's local repository, and neither has
-in Joe's local repository and `origin/Foo-work` hasn't been updated in Jane's,
+`origin/collaboration-good-practice` been updated in Joe's local repository.
-because they haven't fetched from the remote repository.
+This is because they haven't yet fetched updates to the corresponding remote
+branches from the remote repository.
 This underlines the
-fact that the information in local repositories about remote branches only
+fact that the information about remote branches only
-gets updated when you tell Git to do it by `git fetch` or `git pull`.
+gets updated in local repositories when you tell Git to retrieve updates from
+the remote, via `git fetch` or `git pull`.

 ## Merging